-Each of our red blood cells contains hemoglobin, an iron rich protein that gives it its red color.
+Each of our red blood cells contains haemoglobin, an iron-rich protein that gives it its red colour.
 Hemoglobin is responsible for the transportation of oxygen from the lungs to other parts of the body.

-If you loose too many red blood cells, destroy them before they are replaced or produce cells that are unhealthy, you can end up experiencing symptoms of anaemia.
+If you lose too many red blood cells, destroy them before they are replaced or produce cells that are unhealthy, you can end up experiencing symptoms of anaemia.

-In fact there are over 400 different forms of anemia; however, in this article we will focus on the most common forms, iron deficiency anemia, B12 deficiency and folate deficiency.
+In fact there are over 400 different forms of anaemia; however, in this article, we will focus on the most common forms, iron deficiency anaemia, B12 deficiency and folate deficiency.

 Iron Deficiency Anemia

 In addition to iron, the body needs vitamin B12 and folic acid to produce healthy red blood cells.
-A diet lacking in these nutrients are prone to anemia as well.
+A diet lacking in these nutrients are prone to anaemia as well.

-There are a few reasons why someone may suffer from B12 anemia.
+There are a few reasons why someone may suffer from B12 anaemia.
 They include the inability of the body to absorb vitamin B12, such as those with intestinal disorders which affect absorption of nutrients.

 Another cause many of us have heard of is a vegetarian diet which excludes eggs, dairy products, meat and fish – all of which are sources of vitamin B12.

 Over the years, cases of folate deficiency in the US have declined, since many of the grain product and cereals we eat are fortified with folic acid.

 Recommendations For Wellness

 Excessive iron can be toxic to the body, so do not take iron supplements without first talking to your healthcare provider.
 Eat a well-balanced diet which includes a variety of whole grains and fresh fruits and vegetables.

 Avoid drinking coffee, tea, beer or cola drinks with your meals.
 They can significantly lower iron absorption.
-Instead, drink citrus juices or supplement with vitamin C. Vitamin C has been show to help support the body’s ability to absorb iron.
+Instead, drink citrus juices or supplement with vitamin C. Vitamin C has been shown to help support the body’s ability to absorb iron.

 Take a high-quality vitamin and mineral supplement to support any nutritional deficiencies that may be found in the body.
 Herbs such as dong quai, dandelion, barley greens and alfalfa are all great sources of vitamins and minerals.

 The herb yellow dock is a natural and organic source of iron as is blackstrap molasses.
 Panax ginseng can be used to help counteract the fatigue experienced by those who suffer from anaemia.

-If your anemia is associated with a B12 deficiency or folic acid deficiency, supplement with a complex B vitamin.
+If your anaemia is associated with a B12 deficiency or folic acid deficiency, supplement with a complex B vitamin.
 Folic acid needs the catalysts vitamins B12 and B6 to carry out its functions effectively.

 © Copyright Body, Mind & SoulHealer – www.soulhealer.com 2007.
-All rights reserved.
+All rights reserved

 Powered by Facebook Comments